Pony-Li/The-deployment-of-Sparse-Auto-Encoder/README.md

 [get_activations_from_gpt2.py](./sparse_autoencoder/get_activations_from_gpt2.py) shows how to prepare training data.

 [train.py](./sparse_autoencoder/train.py) shows how to train a Sparse autoencoder using the data we've collected.
-Unlike other versions, this code perfectly solve the dead latents dilemma leveraging auxk and some weights initialization techniques.
+Unlike other versions, this code perfectly solves dead latents dilemma leveraging auxk and some weights initialization techniques.

 [interpretation.py](./sparse_autoencoder/interpretation.py) marks top-activation texts for 384 latent dimensions of the trained Sparse autoencoder.